University of Missouri–Kansas City: Academics

-The School of Medicine is known for its six-year post-secondary program, wherein a student spends only six years obtaining both a Bachelor of Arts and Doctor of Medicine degree.
+The school of medicine is known for its six-year post-secondary program, wherein a student spends six years obtaining both a Bachelor of Arts and Doctor of Medicine degree.
 The school operates two campuses, one in Kansas City, Missouri, and one in St. Joseph, Missouri.
-The School of Medicine in Kansas City, Missouri, is known as the Health Sciences District campus or HSD.
+The school in Kansas City, Missouri, is known as the Health Sciences District campus or HSD.
 It is situated away from the main campus on Hospital Hill, where it is connected to University Health Truman Medical Center, an extensive research hospital.
 The St. Joseph campus (STJ) is based in St. Joseph, Missouri.
 Students initially trained within Mosaic Life Care hospital facilities, but in August 2025 UMKC opened a new 22,000-square-foot, $14.5 million medical education building.
 The facility houses classrooms, simulation labs, and clinical training spaces, and serves as a hub for expanding rural health education.